nks20591/README/README.md

 **Have questions?
 Create an issue or request to be added to this project to contribute.**

 ## Ideology
 We believe in decentralized, censorship-resistant, permissionless blockchains.
 We believe in the original vision of Ethereum as a world computer you can't shut down, running irreversible smart contracts.
-We believe in a strong separation of concerns, where system forks are only possible in order to correct actual platform bugs, not to bail out failed contracts and special interests.
+We believe in a strong separation of concerns, where system forks are only possible in order to correct actual platform bugs or provide functionality upgrades, not to bail out failed contracts and special interests.
 We believe in censorship-resistant platform that can be actually trusted - by anyone.

 More: http://medium.com/@bit_novosti/a-crypto-decentralist-manifesto-6ba1fa0b9ede